bluerock-io/iris/docs/proof_mode.md

   + `iLöb as "IH" forall (x1 ... xn) "selpat"` : perform Löb induction,
   generalizing over the Coq level variables `x1 ... xn`, the hypotheses given by the selection pattern `selpat`, and the spatial context as usual.
-- `iInduction x as cpat "selpat"` : perform induction on the Coq term `x`.
+- `iInduction x as cpat` : perform induction on the Coq term `x`.
 The Coq introduction pattern `cpat` is used to name the introduced variables, including the induction hypotheses which are introduced into the proof mode context.
 Note that induction hypotheses should not be put into string